 In 1978, Gulf Mississippi Marine Incorporated became Gulf Fleet Marine Incorporated.
 The company was owned first by Pott Industries of St. Louis, Missouri.
 And, then by Houston Natural Gas Houston, Texas.

-Jackson Marine Corporation of Houston, Texas would later merge with Zapata Gulf Marine of Houston, Texas, as well as Gulf Fleet of Houston, Texas.
+The Jackson Marine Corporation later merged with the Zapata Gulf Marine Company of Houston, Texas and the Gulf Fleet Marine Company of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.
-Tidewater Incorporated of New Orleans, Louisiana at that time had about two hundred seventy five vessels.

 In 1985, the tug was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where she was renamed Patrice McAllister.